MicrochipTech/unicens-linux-daemon/cfg/README.md

 **4.1) Defining Synchronous Streams for Audio use cases**

-For transportation of uncompressed audio data the synchronous data channel of INICnet is optimal.
+For transportation of uncompressed audio data, the synchronous data channel of INICnet is optimal.
 It always streams with a constant data rate which is by design synchronous on every device.
 This means there is no offset, no drift and no Jitter problems to deal with.
 To define a synchronous connection the \<SyncConnection> tag is used.